stormpath/stormpath-documentation/source/auth_n.rst

   When a new Account logs in via SAML, the IdP sends along a number of SAML attributes.
 These attributes are mapped to Stormpath :ref:`Account attributes <ref-account>` (such as ``givenName`` or ``email``) and these values are either stored, if the Account is new, or updated, if the Account exists but the values are different.
 In this step we will configure how these IdP SAML Attributes are mapped to Stormpath attributes.

   6.1.
-Find the Existing SAML Attributes+
+Find the Existing SAML Attributes

   If you have already successfully set-up SAML and authenticated a user with your app, you will be able to retrieve the SAML Attributes that Okta sends by retrieving the new user Account that was created inside Stormpath.